lordmathis/llamactl/docs/quick-start.md

    - **Model**: Model path or huggingface repo
    - **Additional Options**: Backend-specific parameters

+!!! tip "Auto-Assignment"
+    Llamactl automatically assigns ports from the configured port range (default: 8000-9000) and generates API keys if authentication is enabled.
+You typically don't need to manually specify these values.

 3. Click "Create Instance"

 ## Start Your Instance